superzoom @ New Galerie, Charles Hascoët, Yuki_Snow_In_July

 2 rue Borda, 75003

-The human figures do not appear often in Hascoët’s paintings and the faces are cropped out.
-Following the animal like visions of the cartoon Tom and Jerry, where the only aspects of the figure are his slippers, like a punctual reminder of reality.
+The rare times when a human appears in Charles Hascoët's paintings, it is "cut", we do not see his face.
+Like the animal visions of Tom and Jerry cartoons, where the only aspects of the owner are his slippers, as a punctual reminder to reality.